Start a Holding Company Management Business in Dubai

 A holding company management business, classified under Activity Code 6420 in the International Standard Industrial Classification (ISIC) framework, covers the activities of holding companies.
 This includes the work of entities that hold the assets of subsidiary corporations or other enterprises, but do not themselves engage in producing goods or providing services.
 The core function is to own controlling-level equity interests and provide strategic oversight, rather than to operate at a trading or production level.

-Under a Business Licence in the Financial category, the licence holder is permitted to manage portfolios of group assets, hold shares in subsidiaries, facilitate intra-group financing arrangements, and carry out related corporate governance activities.
+Under a Business License in the Financial category, the license holder is permitted to manage portfolios of group assets, hold shares in subsidiaries, facilitate intra-group financing arrangements, and carry out related corporate governance activities.
 It does not typically extend to fund management, retail banking, or insurance activities, which require separate regulatory authorisations.

 UAE and Dubai Market Context